kuzzleio/documentation/src/api/1/controller-index/refresh/index.md

 ## Response

-Return an object detailing the status of the forced refresh.
+Returns an object detailing the status of the forced refresh.

 ```javascript
 {